runtimeverification/javamop/README.md

    ```

    Replace ```${surefire-version}``` with the exact surefire plugin
    version used by the project (e.g., 2.16).

-   The two use-cases above are the ones supported at this time.
-We will
+   Adding the javaagent is the only change needed to an existing
-   update this page as more use cases are supported.
+   project and tests can still be run with ```mvn test```, as usual.

 #### Putting it all together